-Pelagic samples (Bongo-net vertical hauls, 64 μm mesh-size, bottom to 0 m (1000 - 0 m for deep stations), use zip-lock plastic bag in the cod end):
+Pelagic samples (Bongo-net vertical hauls, 64 μ m mesh-size, bottom to 0 m (1000 - 0 m for deep stations):

-- 1. Transfer the zip-lock bag from the cod-end to a beaker. - 2.
-Gut evacuation step: Gently transfer 200 mL of sample to an acid-washed glass beaker (1000 mL) filled with FSW (0.22 μm-filtered, 800 mL) and keep at in situ temperature in darkness.
-Perform Step 3 and 4 before you continue with gut evacuation.
+- 1. Transfer the sample from the cod-end to a beaker. - Gut evacuation step: Gently transfer half of the sample to an acid-washed glass beaker (1000 mL) filled with FSW (0.22 μm-filtered, 800 mL) and keep at in situ temperature in darkness.
+Perform Step 4 and 5 before you continue with gut evacuation. - 3.
 After steps 3 and 4 are done, pick small zooplankton from the beaker with a pipette and transfer them to an acid-washed 1 L glass bottle (blue cap) containing cold FSW.
-Incubate for 48 h in darkness, and in situ temperature to perform gut-evacuation the step.
-After 48h, filter the solution over a 64 μm sieve, and rinse off the organisms into a white non-transparent plastic bottle using a squeeze bottle with ice-cold ethanol (96%). - Alternative to sieve-filtration (if you have time), identify organisms using a stereo-microscope and sort candidate species (Table 1) into separate Eppendorf-tubes with ice-cold ethanol (96%).
+Alternatively, isolate small zooplankton with a 1000 um sieve and discard any large organisms.
+Incubate for 48 h in darkness, and in situ temperature to perform the gutevacuation step.

+After 48h, filter the solution over a 64 μ m sieve, and rinse off the organisms into a white non-transparent plastic bottle using a squeeze bottle with ice-cold ethanol (96%).

-Store samples at -20°C.
+Store samples at -20°C .

-- Filter the remaining sample (e.g. the sample in the zip-lock bag) through a 64 μm sieve.
+- 4. Filter the remaining sample (e.g. the remaining solution from the initial glass beaker) through a 64 μ m sieve.
 Discard any gelatinous/large organisms from the sieve. - Alternatively (if the organism abundance is low), transfer zip-lock bagsample to a clean bottle, and remove water from the bottle by siphoning.
 Use a 64 μm mesh plankton net to retain small zooplankton in the bottle.
-Pour the remaining volume into a glass beaker, and perform Step 4 by transferring small zooplankton to a 250 mL plastic bottle with ice-cold ethanol (95%) using a pipette. - 4.
-Rinse off organisms from sieve into a non-transparent 250 mL plastic bottle with ice-cold ethanol (96%) and store at -20°C. - 5.
+Pour the remaining volume into a glass beaker, and perform Step 4 by transferring small zooplankton to a 250 mL plastic bottle with ice-cold ethanol (95%) using a pipette.

+- 5. Rinse off organisms from sieve into a non-transparent 250 mL plastic bottle with ice-cold ethanol (96%) and store at -20°C - 6.
 You should now have: i) bottle with small invertebrates in ethanol, ii) bottle with small starved invertebrates in ethanol.